-A small quaint little town in the northwest of Morocco, what makes it different from any other town you’ll ever lay your eyes upon, is the colour blue.
-Called as the Blue Pearl of Morocco, all the houses and buildings in this town are blue in colour.
+A small quaint little town in the northwest of Morocco, what makes it different from any other town you’ll ever lay your eyes upon, is the color blue.
+Called the Blue Pearl of Morocco, all the houses and buildings in this town are blue in color.
 Not fifty shades of blue, but the very same shade.
 If you’re wondering why?
 Some secrets are best left unanswered.
 So just take in the beauty, you’ll never see so much blue in one place again.

 7. Albarracín, Spain

-A small town located in Aragon Spain, Albarracín has the potential to help you time- travel.
+A small town located in Aragon Spain, Albarracín has the potential to help you time-travel.
 Walking through the streets of this town will make you feel as if you’re right back in the middle ages.
-The houses of this town, along with its cathedral and museums emits an old world charm.
+The houses of this town, along with its cathedral and museums emit an old-world charm.
 One of the most beautiful places in Spain?
 Yeah, probably.

 Abandoned after an earthquake in 1980, this ghost town has only empty houses, with the winds blowing through, leaving whispers of the past.
 Today it is used as an important filming location.
 If you’ve watched the Quantum of Solace, chances are you’ve probably seen Craco and you just didn’t know about it.
 Well, now you do.